 Use the best ceiling paint, it will make your work A LOT easier.

-Most Important Ceilings Tip: use the best ceiling paint to cut your work and stress
+Most Important Tip for Painting a Ceiling: use the best ceiling paint to cut your work and stress

 Even if the customer is a cheapskate, we easily convince them to use the rather expensive Waterborne Ceiling Paint Ultra Flat (508) (from Benjamin Moore).
 It is without a doubt the very best ceiling paint on the market, and you can also find it online here.
-Yes, it costs a little more but it’s designed to hide and cover yellowing and the stray mark from when you were playing hockey inside.
+Yes, it costs a little more but it’s designed to COVER IN ONE COAT and to hide and cover yellowing, aging, and the stray mark from when you were playing hockey inside.
 (Puck marks need 2 coats).
-This great paint covers all in one coat if the old ceiling is white.
-(Off-white will need two if changing colors).
-IN ONE COAT!
+This great paint covers all in one coat if the old ceiling is off-white or white.
+(Non-white will need two coats as you are changing colors).

 Brush?
 On a ceiling?

 No my friend, don’t work so hard.
 Don’t work so long.